ibm-cloud-docs/discovery-data/connectp.md

 The web crawler does not crawl dynamic websites that use JavaScript to render content.
 You can confirm the use of JavaScript by viewing the source code of the website in your browser.

 The number of web pages crawled is limited to 250,000, so the web crawler might not crawl all the specified websites and might reach the maximum number of hops.
 {: note}

+The crawler has a limit of 10,000 child URLs per URL that is crawled.
+If the number of child URLs within any crawled URL exceeds 10,000, the crawler cannot process any of the content in the child URLs.
+{: note}

 If you require different **Crawl settings** for other URLs, click **Add URL group** and create a new group.
 You can create as many URL groups as you need.